gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ## Headings

-Docs with frontmatter metadata at the top including a `title` will automatically receive an `<h1>` heading in the rendered page, and it should be the only one.
+Docs with frontmatter metadata at the top including a `title` will automatically receive an `<h1>` heading on the rendered page, and it should be the only one.
 Additional headings in docs content should start with `<h2>`, denoted by `##` in Markdown.

-For the purposes of an accessible document outline, content headings should go in order from h2-h4 (`####`) until all levels have been established.
+To provide an accessible document outline, content headings should go in order from h2-h4 (`####`) until all levels have been established.
 This will ensure the Gatsby docs have a content hierarchy that works well for users of assistive technology.
 Read more about the importance of [headings and semantic structure in HTML](https://webaim.org/techniques/semanticstructure/).

 ## Modifying Markdown files